0xPlatinum/Neoannophobia/README.md

  The challenge was a 100 point misc challenge.
 A super fun challenge and defintely my favorite.
- So.
-Lets jump into it.
+ So, lets jump into it.

  # Initial prompt
  After connecting to the service, we are given this prompt.